-We know from our own research1 that more than half of people in the UK believe as a nation we’re not doing enough to reduce greenhouse gas emissions and tackle our impact on the planet.
+We know from our own research1 that more than half of people in the UK believe we’re not doing enough as a nation to reduce greenhouse gas emissions and tackle our impact on the planet.
 And around a quarter of people said it’s the responsibility of business to take a lead on driving change.

 So what could you be doing?
-We’ve a few suggestions for actions – large and small – that you could consider taking within your organisation.
+We’ve a few suggestions for actions – large and small – that you could consider within your organisation.
 The good news is that these could potentially save you money as well.

 The first step in creating a more sustainable business lies in your choice of energy.
 We've made this easy for our eligible small business customers2, who now get 100% renewables-backed electricity at no extra cost when they renew or agree a new supply contract directly with us3.

 We do this by matching the volume of estimated annual electricity used with our own renewable generation assets, the power from a number of independent generators with whom we work as well as purchasing renewable electricity certificates.